650-626-Great Vocals

 Writer/Composer: Riz Ortolani / Nino Oliviero (1962)

-An rare thing happened musically in 1963, an excellent score from a documentary film caught everyone by surprise.
-Even more of a shock, John made a brilliant recording of its main theme.
+A rare thing happened musically in 1963, an excellent score from a documentary film caught everyone by surprise.
+Even more of a shock, John made a brilliant vocal recording of its main theme.
 Long considered one of the finest voices of Pop and Theater standards in American music, his voice glides, vibrates, and quivers with a beautiful, silky, golden smoothness, almost to the point of disbelief, as he delivers his 2nd song on our list.
 Venture to say, this is as close Perfect as you can get.
 His recordings from the 1960s / 1970s were…Ecstatically Elegant!

 649. DO YOU REMEMBER THESE (1972)